 The banana blondies came out of the oven brown and very soft.
 I could tell they’d be a gooey mess if I cut into them warm, so I waited patiently for them to cool to room temperature, then not-so-patiently chilled the bars for another hour so they’d slice neatly.

 Here’s the recipe as modified by me.
-My cook-time was also a bit longer than the original.
+My baking time was also a bit longer than the original.

 Banana Blondies with Walnuts and Chocolate Chips